 Crawford, T. (2018, April 5).
 B.C. chefs ask gov’t to stop open-net salmon farming.
 Retrieved May 10, 2019, from https://vancouversun.com/news/local-news/b-c-chefs-pen-letter-to-government-to-stop-salmon-farming

-Open ocean fish farms are large cages or nets placed in coastal waters, next to wild species.
+Open fish farms are large cages or nets placed in coastal waters, next to wild species.
+They are sometimes referred to as open -cage, -net, or -pen.
 They contain hundreds of thousands of fish.
-For the aquaculture industry, open ocean fish farms are an effective farming method, as they don’t need to worry about cleaning up waste, chemicals or diseases.
+For the aquaculture industry, open fish farms are an effective farming method, as they don’t need to worry about cleaning up waste, chemicals or diseases.

 But they’re an

 In 2017, an open fish farm in Washington state collapsed, causing over 250,000 invasive Atlantic salmon to escape. .Mapes, L. (2018, January 30).
 Fish farm caused Atlantic salmon spill near San Juans, then tried to hide how bad itwas, state says.
 Retrieved May 10, 2019, fromhttps://www.seattletimes.com/seattle-news/fish-farm-caused-atlantic-salmon-spill-state-says-then-tried-to-hide-how-bad-it-was/